-Also, as most soil exposures are cumulative and most of the residential locations were subject to multiple sample events and locations, all of the sample results for evaluating chronic or long term doses are averaged for each property.
+As most soil exposures are cumulative and most of the residential locations were subject to multiple sample events and locations, all of the sample results for evaluating chronic or long term doses are averaged for each property.
+Because chronic or long-term exposures to soil in any yard or school are equally likely to occur across the entire property, the front yard/back yard averages (and/or results from the 2005 and 2009 sample events and any available field duplicate results) are combined into a single average value.
 However, exposures for pica children may occur as single events.
 Consequently, exposures for pica events are based on discrete or individual sample events and are not averaged across a property.